ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export.md

 !!! hint "How to find IDs to filter by"
     Valid `userIds` can be retrieved using the [Get Chat API](https://developers.ringcentral.com/api-reference/Chats/readGlipChat) to get a list of members from a chat room.

-    Valid `chatIds` can be retrieved using the [Get Chats API](https://developers.ringcentral.com/api-reference/Chats/listGlipChats) to read all call queue extensions.
+    Valid `chatIds` can be retrieved using the [Get Chats API](https://developers.ringcentral.com/api-reference/Chats/listGlipChats) to read all teams/chats/conversations.

 Required permission(s):  Glip